pivotal/docs-tap/application-accelerator/provenance.hbs.md

 files when you generate a new project.
 Observer sends this information to the CloudEvent Handler to store `AppAcceleratorRuns`.

-Each `AppAcceleratorRun` data entry has a unique `guid`.
+Each `AppAcceleratorRuns` data entry has a unique `guid`.
 The `guid` includes information about the Git repository including, `AppAcceleratorRepoURL`, `AppAcceleratorRevision`, and `AppAcceleratorSubpath`.
-You can point multiple `AppAcceleratorFragments` entries to the same `AppAcceleratorRun` entry.
-You can also associate an `AppAcceleratorRun` with one `AppAcceleratorSource`, also known as `Commit`.
+You can point multiple `AppAcceleratorFragments` entries to the same `AppAcceleratorRuns` entry.
+You can also associate an `AppAcceleratorRuns` with one `AppAcceleratorSource`, also known as `Commit`.

 There is one AppAcceleratorRun for each invocation of an accelerator, including version information about which accelerator was used.